Flavjack/huito/README.md

 `huito` is a platform base in open source R package to deploy labels and repetitive graphics designs.

+The package allows to design labels of different shapes and sizes.
+Huito is based in the use of layers to design the labels.

 ## Installation

 You can install the released version of huito from